gavinhon/gavinhon/README.md

 ## 🌱 Currently Learning

-I'm currently focused on learning fullstack development and consultancy to enhance my skills and stay up-to-date with industry trends.
+I'm currently focused on learning fullstack development and presales consultancy to enhance my skills and stay up-to-date with industry trends.

 ## 📊 GitHub Stats